-Historically, the Company has met the liquidity and capital requirements primarily through operating cash flows and capital contribution from its shareholders ("Shareholders").
+Historically, the Group has met the liquidity and capital requirements primarily through operating cash flows and capital contribution from its shareholders ("Shareholders").

-The Company requires cash primarily for its working capital needs.
-As at 31 March 2021, the Company had approximately HK\$26.7 million in cash and bank balances (31 March 2020: approximately HK\$8.1 million), representing an increase of approximately HK\$18.6 million as compared to that as at 31 March 2020.
-The increase was mainly due to the combined effect of (i) proceeds from completion of placing of new shares; (ii) receipts of government subsidies; (iii) new banking facilities secured during the year; and (iv) improvement of account receivables management.
+The Group requires cash primarily for its working capital needs.
+As at 31 March 2022, the Group had approximately HK\$16.4 million in cash and bank balances (31 March 2021: approximately HK\$26.7 million), representing a decrease of approximately HK\$10.2 million as compared to that as at 31 March 2021.
+The decrease was mainly due to (i) the decrease in net proceed of bank loan; and (ii) the increase in the accounts receivable which were not yet paid by the customers due to the effect of COVID-19.

 The Company monitors its liquidity requirements on a short to medium term basis and arranges refinancing of the Group's bank borrowings (including short-term bank loan) as appropriate.
 The bank borrowings are secured, repayable on demand and denominated in Hong Kong dollars, and bear interest at a floating rate.

-As at 31 March 2021, the Group had banking facilities in an aggregate amount of approximately HK\$12.5 million, of which approximately HK\$8.5 million was utilised.
+As at 31 March 2022, the Group had banking facilities in an aggregate amount of approximately HK\$13.0 million, of which approximately HK\$9.5 million was utilised.